elastx/elx-docs/content/en/docs/kubernetes/guides/cert-manager.md

 A `A record` ("domain.ltd") points to the loadbalancer IP of the cluster.
 A `CNAME record` refers to ("*") and points to the `A record` above.

-This example also makes use of its own `namespace` called "echo2".
+This example also specifies the `namespace` "echo2".

 ```workload2.yaml
 apiVersion: apps/v1